D.Va: Other Blizzard projects

 In May 2017, as part of the version 2.0 update, D.Va was added to the roster of playable heroes in Blizzard's crossover multiplayer online battle arena (MOBA) game Heroes of the Storm.
 Additionally, those who played Heroes of the Storm during the game's version 2.0 launch event, dubbed "Nexus Challenge 2.0", received cosmetics for D.Va's character in Overwatch.
 D.Va made her first appearance for Heroes of the Storm in the "Hanamura Showdown", a non-canon cinematic trailer for the Heroes 2.0 update, in April 2017.
 She was the fifth Overwatch character added to Heroes.

 As Overwatch lore heralds her as a world champion StarCraft II player, D.Va was added as a gameplay announcer for StarCraft II: Legacy of the Void, originally as part of a gift bundle, including announcer and player portrait features for attendees of BlizzCon 2016.

 Promotion and reception

 D.Va's character and gameplay design has been positively received by video game journalists.
 Likewise, the game's community has spurred a fandom around D.Va, with the character topping numerous fan popularity polls, having a noted presence amongst cosplayers, and being considered both a feminist icon and sex symbol in gaming.
 (Note: Sources that cite such opinions include:) Blizzard has released figurine lines featuring D.Va, including a partnership with Good Smile Company that saw the distribution of a D.Va Nendoroid figure.
 In 2017, Razer released D.Va-themed PC gaming accessories.
 Both in officially-licensed and fan-made merchandise, the color pink is a markedly common motif.
+In a collaboration with Disc City Entertainment Co., select cafes in Japan served dishes inspired by the character and others in the Overwatch cast.